Scripture Reference: Acts 8:4-5, 26-40

 The Ethiopian showed Philip the Scripture he was reading and Philip began to explain it to him.

-Then Philip went on to tell him more and more about Jesus Christ so that the man could understand that Jesus was the Lamb of God.
+Then Philip went on to tell him more and more about Jesus Christ so that man could understand that Jesus was the Lamb of God.
 The man must have thought, “Oh, I see, now I understand what Isaiah was talking about.”
 The Ethiopian was so happy to hear the Good News of Jesus.

 The Ethiopian was so excited.
 He wanted to have his sins forgiven so that he could be a follower of Jesus and be part of the people of God.
 When the chariot passed near some water the Ethiopian said, “Look, here is water.
 Why shouldn’t I be baptised?”

-The Ethiopian ordered the chariot to stop and both he and Philip went down into to the water so Philip could baptise him.
+The Ethiopian ordered the chariot to stop and both he and Philip went down into the water so Philip could baptise him.
 As soon as they came up out of the water the Holy Spirit took Philip away.
 He later appeared in another town and went on teaching many other people about Jesus.

 Even though the Ethiopian man never saw Philip again the Bible says that he “went on his way rejoicing.”
 He was now a follower of Jesus and part of the people of God.
 His life would never be the same.

 Philip helped this man understand the Scriptures.
 When you have questions about what you are reading in the Bible, who can help you understand?